Configuring multiple environments with Nodejs

 In this post we will look into the steps to configure multiple environments with nodejs.
 This is important because you would

-want to test you application as per the configuration of corresponding environments such as dev, test or prod.
+want to test your application as per the configuration of corresponding environments such as dev, test or prod.

 Introduction